 Section 1 Basic Concepts in Livestock Production

-In this module (Units 1–4) you will learn about the global livestock situation and the current demand for livestock products worldwide.
+In this section (Units 1–4) you will learn about the global livestock situation and the current demand for livestock products worldwide.
 An overview of the range of livestock systems is presented, so that you may draw comparisons and understand why different economic conditions must be applied in different parts of the world.

 Section 2 Economics of Livestock Development